rajatmishra11/Javascript_Journey/README.md

 - Comments are ignored, and will not be executed
 _________________________________________________________
 ### JavaScript has 8 Datatypes
-*** Primitive datatype***
+-   Primitive datatype
     1. String
     2. Number
     3. BigInt
     4. Boolean
     5. Undefined
     6. Null - (standalone value)
     7. Symbol - (unique)
     8. Object

-*** Object-Datatype***
-The object data type can contain:
+-   Object-Datatype
     1. An object
     2. An array
     3. A date
 ___________________________________________________________
 ### JS values
 1. Fixed  value   ->Literals
-            Numbers are written with or without decimals:
+    -  Numbers are written with or without decimals:
-            Strings are text, written within double or single quotes
+    - Strings are text, written within double or single quotes
 2. Variable value ->Variables
-            variables are used to store data values.
+    - variables are used to store data values.
-            JavaScript uses the keywords var, let and const to declare variables.
+    - JavaScript uses the keywords var, let and const to declare variables.
 ____________________________________________________________________________
 ### Variables are containers for storing values.
 ___________________________________________________________